open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Parameters:**

-`batch` - a batch of `Metric point`s.
+`batch` - a batch of [Metric Points](./data-model.md#metric-points).
 The exact data type of the batch is language specific, typically it is some kind of list.
-The exact type of `Metric point` is language specific, and is typically optimized for high performance.
+The exact type of `Metric Point` is language specific, and is typically optimized for high performance.
 Here are some examples:

 ```text
        +--------+ +--------+     +--------+